qwe2820435o2/SceneGuide/Gateway/Gateway dynamic sensing service goes online and offline.md

 1. Reduce the gateway synchronization registry time interval and increase the instance cache synchronization frequency                difficulty level：★
 2. Monitor Zookeeper temporary node change events, and actively refresh the instance cache                                            difficulty level：★★
+3. Actively notify the gateway to offline an instance in advance                                                                      difficulty level：★★✰

 ```